Last updated 20 January 2021

 I quickly mouth to Mr 13, “get off at the next stop.”

-Probably a useless gesture as Shinkansens move to full speed quickly, I was no doubt a dot in the distance, a lone mother mouthing a useless last-minute plea to her child.
+Probably a useless gesture.
+Shinkansens move to full speed quickly, I was probably a speck in the distance, a lone mother mouthing a useless last-minute plea to her child.

 I shuffled/dragged/lifted all the pieces of luggage to the lifts.
+It took a couple of trips.
 We’d met another Australian family (from Melbourne) at the Tokyo station.
-They were at the lifts waiting to descend to the exit below.
+They were waiting at the lifts.

-I said to them, “what do you do when you get off the train but your kids stay on?”
+I said to them shakily, “What do you do when you get off the train but your kids stay on?”

 “Oh yes,” I muttered to myself, wondering what my next move would be.

-They both disappeared behind a wall in the office.
-It was only a few minutes before the conductor came back and said, “Fraser and James?”
+Both disappeared behind a wall inside the office.
+A few minutes the conductor emerged and said, “Fraser and James?”

-I nodded greatly relieved they had at least made contact with them.
+I nodded, greatly relieved.
+It seems they’d at least made contact with them.

-“They will get off at the next stop and wait for the train back to Iiyama,” the railway conductor informed me.
+“They will get off at the next stop and wait for the train back to Iiyama,” the railway conductor informed me in broken English.

 With little choice, I settled into the empty waiting room on the platform.
-A lone traveller with many bags!
-Comfortable seats, warmth, wifi and a power point under my chair to re-energise my almost drained phone meant I could comfortably pass a few hours.
-This included messaging our friends at Nozawa who were waiting for our arrival at 5 pm, to join them for a Japanese bar-b-q dinner booked for 6 pm.
+A lone tourist with way too many bags!
+Comfortable seats, warmth, WiFi, and a PowerPoint under my chair to re-charge my almost drained phone meant I could comfortably pass the time.
+This included messaging my friends at Nozawa, who were waiting for our intended arrival at 5 pm.
+We were to join them for a Japanese bar-b-q dinner, booked for 6 pm.

-I advised my friends, “due to unfortunate circumstances beyond my control, we would not be making it for dinner!”
+I advised my friends, “due to unfortunate circumstances beyond my control, we will not be making it for dinner!”

-To make matters worse, because the boys were not going to be back until 18.09 the next shuttle bus to Nozawa was at 18.55pm.
-Another 45 minute wait!
+To make matters worse, because the boys were not going to be back until 18.09 the next shuttle bus to Nozawa was 18.55pm.

 The train arrives on time